cjmerzbacher/bayesopt-dynamic-pathways/README.md

 If you use these methods and this code in your own research, please cite our paper:

-*A machine learning approach for optimization of complex biological circuits across time scales.* by Charlotte Merzbacher, Oisin Mac Aodha, and Diego Oyarzún (2023).
+*Bayesian optimization for design of multiscale biological circuits.* ACS Synthetic Biology.
+Charlotte Merzbacher, Oisin Mac Aodha, and Diego Oyarzún (2023).